Return to index page

 Lead

 Lead is mined in the form of Galena, naturally occurring lead sulphide (PbS) which is appropriately enough lead grey in colour and usually associated with limestone deposits.
 The ore is sometimes called 'backstone' in older texts.
 Early lead mines were shallow affairs but by the 17th century deeper mines were the norm as the surface deposits were worked out.
-This meant that water became a problem in many mines and adding a drainage tunnel or 'sough' was common practice, later supplemented by horse 'gins' and steam pumping engines.
+This meant that water became a problem in many mones and adding a drainage tunnel or 'sough' was common practice, later supplimented by horse 'gins' and steam pumping engines.

 Once the ore has been mined the lead has to be extracted, or smelted.
 Step one is to dress the ore, basically break it down to about pea size, then crush it to a powder.
 The powder is then mixed with water to separate the heavy ore from the lighter waste materials.
 This was done in various ways for details of which see also Mines - General introduction, it is worth noting that in lead mines this work was often done partly underground, where the water being drained into the sough could be employed and as a result less waste was lifted up the shaft.
 If your model is set after about 1870 the crushing and separation was done in a large buildings, driven by steam or a water wheel.
 One large water wheel remains at Park Level Mill at Killhope in the Pennines, when it was set up in the 1870s there were many lead mines and many water wheels in the area.
 Killhope is the most complete lead mining site in Britain and restoration of the machinery is continuing.